 Workout gloves were the thing to wear if you really wanted to get in shape during the 80s.
 If someone wasn’t wearing workout gloves, you may have thought they didn’t care about their fitness enough.
 It was also acceptable to wear them with casual clothing even when people weren’t at the gym, but they were more popular with people who wore them to work out.

 7. Athletic Armbands

-Athletic armbands were also another 80s workout fashion trend.
-It allowed you to easily wipe the sweat of your head (if you weren’t into headbands) while also staying stylish and cool.
+No 80s workout outfit would be complete without some accessories to soak up sweat!
+Athletic armbands were the perfect 80s workout fashion trend that allowed you to easily wipe the sweat off your head (if you weren’t into headbands) while also staying stylish and cool.

 Usually armbands were paired with matching headbands though to give the impression that you were serious about your fitness (and fashion).

 8. Neon Headbands